AnoukSmet/Dog-Health-Tracker/README.md

 This information is also being stored in the database and through this, I'm able to display the logs of a specific dog from the user.
 Cancel button brings the user back to the dashboard as planned.
 Here we also encountered the same issue concerning the datepicker for which you can find the solution under [Bugs](#bugs).
+My partner noticed that it was possible to fill in negative numbers on the form for weight and food.
+I have changed this to have a min value of 0.

 * **Result**
 Log form for tracking purpose works as planned for various browsers and devices.